GlusterFS init script and Puppet

 I couldn’t find anything when searching for this, so I thought I’d make a note of it here.

-Legitimate emails being dropped by Spamassassin in RHEL5
+Legitimate Emails Being Dropped by Spamassassin in RHEL5

+ver the past few months, an increasing number of customers have complained that their otherwise OK spam filters have started dropping an inordinate amount of legitimate emails.
 The first reaction is of course to increase the score required to be filtered, but that just opens up for more spam.
 I looked in the quarantine on one of these servers, and ran a few of the legitimate ones through spamassassin in debug mode.
 I noticed one particular rule which was prevalent in the vast majority of the emails.
 Here’s an example:

 ...